-How to See the View from the Shard
+How Much to Visit The View from the Shard?

-This post covers how to visit the Shard, London’s tallest observation deck, including tips on choosing the best time to visit, ticket prices, operational hours, and how to get there.
+This post covers how much it costs to visit The View from The Shard, London’s tallest observation deck, including tips on discounts and “free” entry.

 Visitors who want to see the view from The Shard will be required to purchase timed tickets.